savonet/book/workflow.md

 compressed formats (such as mp3) which take less space.
 We detail here a unique feature of the FFmpeg encoder: the ability to directly manipulate encoded data (such as audio encoded in mp3 format) within Liquidsoap, thus avoiding useless decoding and re-encoding of streams in some situations.
-Note that most operations (even changing the volume for instance) are not available on encoded sources, but this is still quite useful in many situations.
+Note that most usual operations (even changing the volume for instance) are not available on encoded sources, but this is still quite useful in some situations, mainly in order to encode multiple times in the same format.

 Remember that we can encode audio in mp3 format using FFmpeg with the encoder